wir3z/hubitat/owntracks-hubitat/README.md

 - Hubitat can retrieve regions from a member's OwnTracks mobile device and merge them into the Hubitat region list.
 	- If member(s) OwnTracks app already has configured regions, select member(s) that you wish to retrieve their regions when they report their location.
 	- Those regions will be added to the Hubitat region list to be shared with other members.

+- Send Region List to Secondary Hub
+	- If a secondary hub is configured and enabled, and there is at least one member in the primary hub, this button is displayed.
+	- Pressing the button will send all regions from the primary hub to the secondary hub.

 NOTE: A region named '+follow' is automatically created to allow iOS phones to have transition reporting.